07727117199 and 07870966064

 All our seminars are delivered in English, with the option of simultaneous interpretation into Thai, thanks to the generous support from Dulyapat Waldorf School in Khon Kaen.

-The Waldorf Modern Approach: a participant’s view
+The Modern Teacher Approach: a participant’s view

 We are truly inspired by your work and what I most love is your intent to decolonise not only the colonial but also the Waldorf dogmas and limiting beliefs.
 For individuals from countries like mine, still with a colonial hangover, it is quite refreshing to hear your perspectives and beneath that to see your intentions.
 I’ve seen this spirit run through a lot of your work that I’ve gotten in touch with and have deep regard for it.